set-soft/KiBot-media/podcasts/AI_from_docs/README.md

 [03_es.srt](https://raw.githubusercontent.com/set-soft/KiBot-media/main/podcasts/AI_from_docs/03_es.srt)

 [03_en_runway.srt](https://raw.githubusercontent.com/set-soft/KiBot-media/main/podcasts/AI_from_docs/03_en_runway.srt)
 is the voice to text result obtained using Runway, I just fixed KiBot and KiCad.
+I also included transcripts for the male and female voices.

 I manually separated the male and female voice (using audacity):